-- Historical importance: the first time automata and logic connection is established and exploited. - Powerful decidable theory: many decisions problems can be shown decidable by reduction to S1S. - MSO is considered a gold standard of logics for describing correctness properties of reactive systems.
+- Historical importance: the first time automata and logic connection is established and exploited. - Powerful decidable theory: many decisions problems can be shown decidable by reduction to S1S. - monadic second-order logic is considered a gold standard of logics for describing correctness properties of reactive systems.